Bringing criminal proceedings

 - the individual or firm has been previously warned about a potential criminal offence or has previous criminal convictions.

-Factors against commencing proceedings
+Factors against starting proceedings

-Proceedings are less likely to be needed when:
+Proceedings are less likely to happen when:

 - the individual was at the time of the offence, suffering from mental or physical ill health which contributed towards the offence